mitchcurtis/slate/README.md

 There are two options for building:

 #### Qt Creator ####

+It's recommended to build using Qt Creator for convenience.

-Open [slate.pro](https://github.com/mitchcurtis/slate/blob/master/slate.pro) in Qt Creator, configure the project using a kit with a Qt version that meets the requirement listed in the [Dependencies](#dependencies) section, and then build it.
+Open [slate.qbs](https://github.com/mitchcurtis/slate/blob/master/slate.qbs) in Qt Creator, configure the project using a kit with a Qt version that meets the requirement listed in the [Dependencies](#dependencies) section, and then build it.

 #### Command Line ####

+First, follow Qbs' [setup guide](http://doc.qt.io/qbs/setup.html).
+Once you've set it up, choose one of the following approaches.

 In-source builds:

     cd /path/to/slate-source-dir
-    /path/to/qt/qmake
-    make (or nmake/jom on Windows)
+    qbs

 Shadow builds:

     mkdir slate-build
     cd slate-build
-    /path/to/qt/qmake /path/to/slate-source-dir/slate.pro
-    make (or nmake/jom on Windows)
+    qbs /path/to/slate-source-dir/slate.qbs

+For more information about building Qbs applications, see [this page](http://doc.qt.io/qbs/building-applications.html).

 ---